 “Sustainability” is one of those vague, daunting terms that can have a million definitions.

 To break down what it really means to go green, check out our favorite TED Talks that cover subtopics under the large umbrella of sustainability.
-Whether you’re into popular trends like reducing plastic use, or niche subjects such as converting mushrooms into packaging materials, at least one of these lectures will scratch that itch for knowledge.
+Whether you’re into popular trends like reducing plastic use, or niche subjects such as converting mushrooms into packaging materials, at least one of these lectures will scratch your itch for knowledge.

 1. Olivia Tyler: The Complex Path to Sustainability

 As a sustainability practitioner with 17 years of experience, Olivia Tyler believes that everyone, no matter their role in society, can make decisions that help create a better future.
 She joined the financial services sector after a 10-year career in manufacturing and retail.
-With her MBA, as well as a Bachelor’s degrees in Science and Environmental Engineering, she leads the creation and adoption of responsible, sustainable and inclusive practices across the supply chain and identifies ways to reduce the environmental impact of an organization’s operations.
+With her MBA, as well as a Bachelor’s degree in Science and Environmental Engineering, she leads the creation and adoption of responsible, sustainable, and inclusive practices across the supply chain and identifies ways to reduce the environmental impact of an organization’s operations.

 In this Ted Talk, Tyler explains how sustainability is complex and how the manufacturers making the labels for their products don’t go into detail about whether that product is sustainable.
 She also talks about how technology can help us become more sustainable in the future.